-In many big cities throughout the world, public murals are seen as a way of beautifying the dull and gray concrete jungles.
+In many big cities throughout the world, public murals are seen as a way of beautifying dull and gray concrete jungles.
 But in southern Egypt’s Aswan, the colorful murals mesh beautifully with the region’s natural surroundings.
 Street art, in fact, has long been a part of traditional Nubian culture.

 In the following guide to Aswan street art, we’ll be covering the city’s modern murals along with the best places to see colorful Nubian houses.